Abbotsford

 Abbotsford's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis of health metrics indicates strong performance throughout Abbotsford.
-Prevalence of common health conditions is low among the general population but higher than the national average among older and at-risk cohorts.
-The rate of private health cover is exceptionally high at approximately 64% of the total population (6,666 people), compared to 69.8% in Greater Melbourne and a national average of 55.3%.
+Analysis shows strong health performance in Abbotsford.
+Prevalence of common conditions is low among the general population but higher among older, at-risk cohorts compared to national averages.
+Private health cover rate is high at approximately 64% (6,668 people), compared to 69.8% in Greater Melbourne and a national average of 55.3%.

 Frequently Asked Questions - Health